w4bo/welaser-datamodels/AgriParcel/spec.md

 - `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.
 - `type`: NGSI Entity Type.
 It has to be AgriParcel

 - `bearing`: Gives the vehicle GPS angle measured in a clockwise direction from the True North.
-SameAs 'bearing' field from GTFS Realtime message-Position (https://developers.google.com/- transit/gtfs-realtime/reference#message-position)
+SameAs 'bearing' field from GTFS Realtime message-Position (https://developers.google.com/transit/gtfs-realtime/reference#message-position)
 - `headlandWidth`: Number (meters)
-- `gateLocation`: GEOJSON
+- `gateLocation`: Geojson reference to the item.
+It can be Point or MultiPoint
 - `interRowDistance`: Number (meters)
 - `cropRow`: representation of the crop rows.
-GEOJSON (MultilineString)
+Geojson reference to the item.
+It can be MultilineString
 - `weedStatus` (TBD)